Pore shrinkage is a big myth. You can clean them out and dress them up, but you can’t shrink them

 But in order to understand how to treat your pores effectively, you first need to understand their anatomy.

-THE DIRT ON PORES
+THE LOWDOWN ON PORES

 DO PORES AGE YOU?

 So it’s this baby’s bottom-like appearance that we seek to emulate; difficult when you’re fighting the natural ageing action of pores.
 And for all their good intentions, you feel like you are permanently fighting a fundamental design flaw.
+This article does a great job of discussing pores and the ageing process.

 WHAT IS A PORE?